AustinLBuchanan/separation_examples/README.md

 7. [TSP_via_DFJ_smarter_fractional_separation](https://github.com/AustinLBuchanan/separation_examples/blob/main/TSP_via_DFJ_smarter_fractional_separation.ipynb)

-# Symmetric Gomory-Hu Tree Codes
+# Codes for Symmetric Instances That Use Gomory-Hu Trees

 When the costs are symmetric, we can work with an undirected graph and compute min cuts using a Gomory-Hu tree.